Triemaps that match: Introduction

 \item We extend our triemaps to support \emph{matching} lookups (\Cref{sec:matching}).
 This is an important step, because the only readily-available alternative is linear lookup.
 Our main contribution is to extend the established idea of tries keyed by arbitrary data types, so that it can handle matching too.

-\item We present measurements that compare the performance of our triemaps (ignoring their matching capability) with traditional finite-map implementations in Haskell (\Cref{sec:eval}). \end{itemize} We discuss related work in \Cref{sec:related}.
+\item We present measurements that compare the performance of our triemaps (ignoring their matching capability) with traditional finite-map implementations in Haskell (\Cref{sec:eval}). \end{itemize} All the code in this paper is available online ancillary to the extended version of this paper~\cite{triemaps-extended} or in the accompanying GitHub repository~\cite{triemaps-github}.
+It is written in Haskell and makes crucial use of some distinctive features of Haskell, including type classes, associated types, higher kinded type variables, and polymorphic recursion.

+We discuss related work in \Cref{sec:related}.
 Our contribution is not so much a clever new idea as an exposition of some old ideas in a new context.
 Nevertheless, we found it surprisingly tricky to develop the ``right'' abstractions, such as the \ensuremath{\conid{TrieMap}} and \ensuremath{\conid{Matchable}} classes, the singleton-and-empty map data type, and the combinators we use in our instances.
-These abstractions have been through \emph{many} iterations, and we hope that by laying them out here, as a functional pearl, we may shorten the path for others.
+These abstractions have been through \emph{many} iterations, and we hope that by laying them out here we may shorten the path for others.